alessandromemmola/reindexme/README.md

 ReIndexMe is publicly available and free to use.
-The source repository is public, while the service and widget are distributed under a custom license designed to preserve free public access and prevent commercial rebranding of the project.
+The source repository is public, while the service and widget are distributed under a custom license designed to preserve free public access of the project.